 Storing Baked Cookies

-- At room temperature - you can store cooled snickerdoodles in an airtight container on the counter for up to 3 days.
+- At room temperature - you can store cooled snickerdoodles in an airtight container at room temperature for up to 7 days.

 - In the freezer - stored in an airtight container or freezer-friendly bag, snickerdoodles can be frozen for up to 2 months.
 Let them thaw on the counter for a few hours or in the fridge for a day before serving.